anyscale/ray-serve-llm-perf-examples/prefill_decode/README.md

 # Ray Serve Prefill-Decode Disaggregation: An Exploration Guide

 **Living Document**: This repository is actively evolving as we explore PD disaggregation across different workloads, hardware, and network configurations.

 ## What is this repository?

 A systematic exploration of Prefill-Decode (PD) disaggregation performance on real hardware using Ray Serve's LLM PD support.
 We demonstrate:

-- **When PD helps**: Understanding the trade-offs between prefill and decode optimization
+- **When PD helps**: Understanding the trade-offs between prefill and decode optimization through some example congigurations.
 - **Configuration choices that matter**: P:D ratios, TP degrees, and their interactions
 - **Network layer impact**: How network configuration affects multi-node PD performance